-How to Make Friends at Out-of-State Universities
+How to Make More Friends as an Out-of-State College Student

 According to the Department of Education, the out-of-state student population has nearly doubled since 1986.
 These students often feel out of place on college campuses far from home, especially when the majority of the student body is from that state.
 However, though they may not start school with an entire friend group already established, they can certainly build one by following these tips.